bhavin-nakrani/StreamerEventViewer/README.md

 ## Work Flow

 1. Login with Twitch account
-2. In Dashboard, Featured Channels list are showing through API
+2. In Dashboard, Featured Channels list are showing through API (Max result is 5)
 3. By click on "Favourite" button, Channel is store in database.
 (If already exist in database then you will see exist validation message)
 4. In menu, "Favourite Channel" is showing stored Channel list.
 5. By click on "Detail" button, you will redirect to Stream Detail page.
 - First section, Streaming video and chat are display
 - Second section, 6 videos are showing form selected Stream
 - Third section, No Event found message because in new Twitch API, there is no officially code to get Event.
-I used old API code, but there is no event in all streams so simple I displayed response there.
+I used old API code, but there is no event in all streams so simple I displayed response there (code is exist in function).
-6. Top right menu, User can logout from system
+6. From top right menu, User can logout from system

 ## Questions